 To answer this question, we better specify the time we’re exactly curious about.
 In this case, the first thing that comes to mind is when the first picture was printed in newspapers.
 The first newspaper ever was “Relation” published in France in 1605.
 This newspaper line was published with the Gutenberg printing press and had some illustrations printed with Gutenberg’s unique method.
-To answer how photos were printed in newspapers, we can divide history into two main parts: before and after the industrial revolution.
+To answer “How did old newspapers print photos” we can divide history into two main parts: before and after the industrial revolution.
 In this blog, we will take a closer look into two main methods used to print newspaper pictures back in time.

 Way before the Industrial Revolution, even before Gutenberg’s amazing invention, people would copy texts by hand and make copies of their work using a technique called block printing.

 Block printing is an ancient technique used to print text, illustrations, or patterns on paper or cloth.
 It is done by transferring ink from carved woodblocks onto paper, fabric, or other material.
 The woodblock is a rectangular board with a flat surface and sharpened edges that are cut into it.
 The blocks are inked by rubbing the surface with a smooth object; usually a round stone called an inking stone.
 Woodblock printing was invented in China during the Han dynasty and then spread to other parts of Asia and Europe.

 The printing press was invented by Johannes Gutenberg in 1450.
 It was a revolutionary invention, and it changed the world of printing.

 How did Gutenberg’s machine work?